Follow-up with Your Patients Sooner

-After three months of use, a Benefits Evaluation was conducted to assess eNotifications' impact on patient care from the perspectives of TEGH and the South East Toronto Family Health Team (SETFHT).
+After three months of use, a Benefits Evaluation was conducted to assess eNotifications' impact on patient care from the perspectives of the Michael Garron Hospital (MGH) and the South East Toronto Family Health Team (SETFHT).

-- 100% of the notifications sent from TEGH to the SETFHT's EMR were reviewed by the family physician within 7 days, and a follow-up action was determined for the patient.
+- 100% of the notifications sent from MGH to the SETFHT's EMR were reviewed by the family physician within 7 days, and a follow-up action was determined for the patient.

-- 57% of the notifications were for patients who were determined to be complex using the Ministry of Health and Long-Term Care's definition.
+- 57% of the notifications were for patients who were determined to be complex using the Ministry of Health's definition.

 - Using the ministry definition for follow-up, 54% of these notifications resulted in follow-up compared to an annual rate of 37% in 2013.